BertCasteel/project2/README.md

 project2
 ========

+:authors: Kevin Beick and Robert Casteel

 CIS 415 - Operating Systems Project #2 -
 Fully-Featured Shell Spring 2014 -
 Prof. Butler
-Due date: May 30, 2014
+Due date: May 30, 2014  *TURNED IN MAY 31, 2014*
+*ONE GRACE DAY USED FOR BOTH OF US*

 In this assignment, you will implement a more fully-featured shell.

-:authors: Kevin Beick and Robert Casteel

 :source files:
 * Makefile ------- use to easily compile the project
 * shell.c -------- source code for the shell's main functionality
 * tokenizer.c ---- for parsing
 * tokenizer.h ---- header file for tokenizer
-* grouplist.c ----
+* groupstack.c ---- stack of process groups.
+Each node holds a process list
-* grouplist.h ---- header file
+* groupstack.h ---- header file
-* processlist.c --
+* processlist.c -- stack of processes
 * processlist.h -- header file